-There’s something about the departure of your twenties that instills a sense of apprehension that you now need to pull your socks up and enter a more mature adult phase of your life.
-Whilst growing up it’s continuously reinforced that you need to thoroughly enjoy being young (”you never get the time back”) but don’t for a second let go of that crippling expectation to have it all together.
-And by together I mean things such as houses, marriage, babies… it’s as though you hit 30 and suddenly your youth is expelled and your responsibilities prevail.
-We put a lot of pressure on ourselves and I know many others that share my woes, so it just sort of sucks when older people make patronising comparisons to back when they were your age.
+There’s something about the departure of your twenties that instills a sense of apprehension that now’s the time to pull your socks up and enter a more mature phase of life.
+Whilst growing up it’s continuously reinforced to thoroughly enjoy being young (”you never get the time back”) but don’t for a second let go of that crippling expectation to have it all together.
+And by together I mean things such as houses, marriage, babies… it’s as though you hit 30 and as your youth is expelled those responsibilities prevail.
+We put a lot of pressure on ourselves and I know many others that share these woes, so it just sort of sucks when older people make patronising comparisons to back when they were your age.

-Today we are in a much different place than a generation ago, with opportunities being vast and within easier reach.
-However, this unfortunately amplifies the pressure because now we’re expected to have all of the above in addition to a career.
-For most, our twenties are spent working out who the hell we are.
-Part of this is an exciting journey and but sadly isn’t detached from making mistakes, suffering from a hell of a lot of knock backs and conjuring anxiety whilst trying to
+Today we are in a much different place than a generation ago, with opportunities vast and within easier reach.
+Whilst this is especially amazing for women the pressure is unfortunately amplified because we’re now expected to have all of the above in addition to striving for a career.
+For most, our twenties are spent working out who the hell we are, an exciting journey nonetheless but sadly one that isn’t detached from making mistakes, suffering from a hell of a lot of knock backs and conjuring anxiety whilst trying to

 climb jump on the career ladder, save for our futures and just generally establish ourselves in life.

-I do feel that as I’ve waded through my twenties – which passed by far too quickly – I’ve become more stable in who I am, both in a career and person sense.
-So it seemed a perfect time to reflect on my 20s with 20 things I’ve learned and would tell my younger self.
-I see these as being the sort of fundamental building blocks to successful self development.
+As I reminisce on my twenties- which passed by far too quickly – it seemed a perfect time to reflect on 20 things I’ve learned and would tell my younger self.
+I see these as being fundamental building blocks to successful self development.

 1. Look after yourself

 It’s fundamental to look after yourself.
-Since I grew up as an athlete I fortunately need no prompting to look after my physical health, but I sometimes have to remind myself that the pillars of well-being impinge upon a healthy mind too.
-Which is about reaching your full potential and constantly developing but also about knowing your own limits, learning to say no and asking for help when you damn well need it.
+Since I grew up an athlete I fortunately need no prompting to look after my physical health, but I sometimes have to remind myself that the pillars of well-being impinge upon having a healthy mind too.
+Which is about reaching your full potential and constantly developing as well as knowing your own limits, learning to say no and asking for help when you damn well need it.
 One aspect of self-care I am still grappling with is overload; I’m constantly straddling that fine line between being very busy and overloaded.
-Over time I’ve become much wiser at understanding and prioritising myself and have learned to spot the creeping signs of exhaustion before it takes its toll.
+Over time I’ve become much wiser at understanding and prioritising myself and have learned to spot the creeping signs of exhaustion before it takes toll.
 It’s so incredibly important to understand your own limits and take care of yourself before you can even start to be of any benefit to anybody else.
 Love yourself first.
-Prioritising your needs or putting yourself first is sadly sometimes perceived as being selfish; but it’s quite the opposite.
+Prioritising your needs and putting yourself first is sadly sometimes perceived as being selfish; but it’s quite the opposite.
 It’s about fitting your own oxygen mask before helping others with theirs.

 2. Don’t be too hard on yourself

-I’ve always been a perfectionist and on reflection wasted too much energy by being needlessly hard on myself.
+I’ve always been a perfectionist and on reflection wasted too much energy being needlessly hard on myself.
 Negative thoughts about myself paved their way into a lot of self-doubt.
-Wouldn’t it be great if we could discard all of our maladaptive thoughts, feelings, emotions, habits, behaviours?
-Unfortunately our minds do not distinguish between the good and the bad.
-I wont get into the science, but our brains do anything to preserve energy and consequently create shortcuts.
+Wouldn’t it be great if we could discard all of our maladaptive thoughts, feelings and emotions?
+Unfortunately the mind does not distinguish between good and the bad.
+I wont get into the science, but our brains do anything to preserve energy and continuously create shortcuts.
 Which is why habits and/or repeated thoughts become automatic – essentially it’s true that what you think you become.

-It took a lot of energy to override my destructive thoughts.
-Hence now I pay close attention to the way I talk about myself as well as my thoughts and feelings, because the power of the mind is incredible – having positive thoughts and using positive language really makes you feel that way.
+Since it took a lot of energy to override my destructive thoughts, I now aim to be more considered in the way I talk about myself and pay close attention to my thoughts and feelings.
+The power of the mind is incredible – having positive thoughts and using positive language really makes you feel that way.

 3. Nip self-doubt in the knackers

-It’s also fundamental to trust your instincts.
-Most of the times that I ask people for their advice it pretty much serves the purpose of validating my own thoughts.
-My gut instinct proves right the majority of the time.
+It’s fundamental to trust your instincts.
+Most of the times when I ask people for their advice it pretty much serves the purpose of validating my own thoughts with my gut instinct proving right the majority of time.
 The flip side is true to, if something doesn’t feel right, it usually isn’t.